 to prevent duplication.
 Best practice is to use the Assess Condition command to update the diagnosis rather than creating a duplicate.

 The Assess Condition command updates and documents progress for an existing condition.
 You can add this command directly to a note or by hovering over the condition in the Patient Summary and clicking Assess, which inserts the command at the current cursor position.
+If a note is note selected, the command will go into a new Chart Review note.

 Status: provide current condition of status